ghuynh11/data-analysis-portfolio-project-bellabeat/README.md

 - **Time spent in bed**: The users seem to sleep more on weekend, but they also spend more time awake on bed.
 This could indicate that the quality of sleep is not very good or they spend more time on their phone on weekends.

+→ The trends above represent **behavior patterns** that smart devices are capable of capturing.
+Bellabeat can use this information to build features, develop marketing strategies, and engage users in ways that align with their existing habits and fitness levels, while also encouraging more active and healthier behaviors.

-**2. How could these trends help influence Bellabeat marketing strategy??**
+**2. How could these trends help influence Bellabeat marketing strategy?**

 - **Personalized campaigns**: Targeting less active users (users in group C with low weekly achievement rate) to increase their engagement with Bellabeat app: Develop marketing strategy to target the majority of users who are less active, encouraging them to increase their daily “Very Active Minutes” by implementing the followings:
   - Highlight benefits: Offering free seminars on fitness topic like simple training plans for beginners to create sporty habits, quick and easy diet plans on workout days and rest days.